ltonglee3104/ltonglee3104.github.io/projects/RainbowWarriorConnection.md

 <img class="ui large rounded image" src="../images/Kermit-Logo-V2-Shaded.png" alt="Kermit Logo">

 I was able to do the logo fairly quickly and have a decent landing page on top of that.
 However, I couldn't figure out the issue of a white border around it.
 I was also doing a lot of current research for companies, where they are located, and job postings so we can add it to default collections.
 I ran into difficulties when setting up the admin powers for the website and it was only partially implemented.
+In the end, we couldn't implement everything and parts of the webpage are a little broken.

 The project was a challenging assignment with communicating with group members to get certain issues completed as some of them are needed for other issues.
 I got to learn that I like working on the front end of web design as I like to make websites look more attractive to the user.